Drop-off old household items like clothes, polystyrene, e-waste, soft plastics and more.

 Polystyrene / styrofoam From furniture or delivery packaging.

 Remove any tape and glue

 Bring smaller pieces in a box or bag.

 Electrical items and batteries

-Home and home office equipment – photocopiers, fax machines, scanners, servers, projectors, stereos, gaming consoles, DVD players, DVDs, CDs and video recorders
+Home office equipment – computers, laptops, monitors, printers, projectors, stereos, DVD players, DVDs, CDs, video recorders

 Phones – mobiles and landlines